ambitus/linux-containers/examples/express-gateway/README.md

 See 'docker run --help'.
 ```

-After reading through various general guidance on docker and mounting of volumes, it appears that the preferred direction is to use docker volumes, rather than binding explicitly filesystem locations into the container filesystem.
-So, I created a new volume exgvol:
+After reading through various general guidance on docker and mounting of volumes, it appears that the preferred option is to use docker volumes, rather than binding explicitly filesystem locations into the container filesystem.
+So, the 'docker volume create' command is used to create the volume 'exgvol':

 ```
 >docker volume create exgvol
 ```

-..and checked the result using the docker volume command:
+The 'docker volume create' command completes without any confirmation of success.
+Check the result using the docker volume command:

 ```
 >docker volume ls